Don’t Be Afraid of the L Word

 The L word.
 The word that many people struggle with.
 Some find it intimidating.
 Some are hesitant to think about it.
 Yet, often those who decide to go for it never look back.

-It means working with someone to build a relationship.
+It means working to build a relationship.
 It means thinking about the future and what can be achieved together.

 No, we’re not talking about ‘love’.
 We’re talking ‘loans’.

 At Social Investment Scotland (SIS), we provide loans for charities and social enterprises across Scotland.
 Over the years, we’ve seen the hesitance social enterprises initially have to take out loan finance and then the relief they experience when they do.

 We’d like to share with you why you shouldn’t be afraid of the L word: Loans.
 In this blog, you can expect the following:

 - Why consider a social loan?

 - What do you need to think about?